cockpit-project/cockpit/HACKING.md

     $ cd build
     $ ../autogen.sh --prefix=/usr --enable-maintainer-mode --enable-debug

-As shown, autogen.sh also runs 'configure' with the given options.
+As shown, autogen.sh also runs 'configure' with the given options, and it also prepares the build tree by downloading various nodejs dependencies.

 When working with a Git clone, it is therefore best to simply always run ../autogen.sh instead of `../configure`.